 PO Box 1000

-Welcome to the Division of Education at Concord University.
+Welcome to the Division of Education website at Concord University.
 Concord University has a proud tradition of preparing outstanding teachers since it was founded as a Normal School in 1872.
-Today, Concord’s teacher education program includes both undergraduate and graduate degree programs and 20 content specializations.
+Today, Concord’s teacher education program includes both undergraduate and graduate degree programs, and multiple content specializations.

-The Division of Education prepares teachers in early childhood special education (grades PreK-K), elementary (grades K-6), or middle and/or secondary content specializations (grades 5-9, 5-adult, 9-adult, and PreK-Adult).
-The teacher education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and all content specializations are fully recognized by specialty professional associations including the Association for Childhood Education International (ACEI), Council for Exceptional Children (CEC), National Association for the Education of Young Children (NAEYC), National Association for Sport and Physical Education (NASPE), American Association of Health Education (AAHE), International Reading Association (IRA), Educational Leadership Constituent Council (ELCC), National Council of Teachers of English (NCTE), National Science Teachers Association (NASTA), National Council for the Social Studies (NCSS), National Council of Teachers of Mathematics (NCTM) and the West Virginia Department of Education.
+The Division of Education prepares teachers in early childhood special education (grades PreK-K), elementary (grades K-6), middle (grades 5-9), and/or secondary content specializations (grades 5-adult, 9-adult, and PreK-Adult).
+The teacher education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and all content specializations are recognized by specialty professional associations including the American Council on the Teaching of Foreign Languages (ACTFL), Association for Childhood Education International (ACEI), Council for Exceptional Children (CEC), National Association for the Education of Young Children (NAEYC), National Association for Sport and Physical Education (NASPE), American Association of Health Education (AAHE), International Reading Association (IRA), Educational Leadership Constituent Council (ELCC), National Council of Teachers of English (NCTE), National Science Teachers Association (NSTA), National Council for the Social Studies (NCSS), National Council of Teachers of Mathematics (NCTM) and the West Virginia Board of Education.

-The faculty and staff in the Division of Education are dedicated to supporting teacher candidates achieve their goal to become dynamic, knowledgeable teacher for the 21st century.
-Our expert faculty have multiple years of teaching and leadership experience in the public schools.
+The faculty and staff in the Division of Education are dedicated to helping teacher candidates become competent, intentional, reflective, culturally-responsive, leading, and empathic teachers for 21st century schools .
+Our expert faculty have multiple years of teaching and leadership experience in the P-12 schools.
 Faculty teach a variety of classes from foundations of education to clinical applications such as student teaching.
-Both faculty and staff are dedicated to helping students achieve their personal and professional goals as a “reflective, intentional practitioner”.
+Both faculty and staff are dedicated to helping students achieve their personal and professional goals as “21st Century Professionals”.

-Our education coursework includes multiple opportunities for our teacher candidates to participate in clinical experiences working with P-12 teachers and students in the public schools that typically begins early in the sophomore year and culminates in a semester-long student teaching experience.
-Graduates of Concord’s education program are eligible for licensure in West Virginia and other states through reciprocal agreements.
+Our education coursework includes multiple opportunities for candidates to participate in field and clinical experiences working with P-12 teachers and students that typically begins early in the sophomore year and culminates in a semester-long student teaching experience.
+Graduates of Concord’s education program are eligible for licensure in West Virginia and in other states through reciprocal agreements.
 Our distinguished alumni have been the recipients of the prestigious Milken Educator Award and recognized by local counties and states as Teachers of the Year.

-We hope to “CU Teach” and encourage you to explore our website to learn more about the teacher education program at Concord University.
-We also invite you to visit us any time!
+We hope to “CU Teach” and encourage you to explore our website to learn more about the teacher education programs at Concord University.
+We also invite you to visit us on the “Campus Beautiful” any time.